-THIS COURSE WILL REQUIRE A PROCTORED EXAM.
 This course is a culmination of the business functions to incorporate them into a coherent, profitable, sustainable business strategy.
 This course includes strategy information, decisions, and techniques of industry leaders.
+This is an upper-level course and should be taken after completion of the FINC, ECON, and MKTG required courses.